 Disaster Recovery (DR) plans focus on the resiliency of computing infrastructure supporting Oracle’s internal operations and cloud services.
 Oracle’s production data centers are geographically separated and have component and power redundancy, with backup generators in place for availability of data center resources in case of an impacting event.
 LOB recovery strategies are designed to both protect against disruption and enable recovery of services including backups for identified critical systems.
 For these systems, Oracle performs the following backups as applicable:

-Oracle also implements additional strategies for certain critical internal systems, such as:
+Oracle LOBs also implement additional DR strategies for certain critical systems, such as:

-Finally, Oracle’s Information Technology organization conducts an annual DR exercise designed to assess our DR plans.
-Lessons learned from the exercise are implemented as deemed appropriate into standard operations and DR procedures as appropriate.
+Finally, Oracle information technology organizations conduct an annual DR exercise for internal infrastructure designed to assess their DR plans.
+Lessons learned from the exercise are implemented into standard operations and DR procedures as appropriate.